magicwrites/site-mazur/README.md

 And that's it.

-There are a few tricks like SSR language detection or HTTP redirection from `maciej.mazur.site` into `mazur.site/maciej`, but I will abstain from describing this level of technicalities.
+There are a few tricks like SSR language detection or vercel level redirection from `maciej.mazur.site` into `mazur.site/maciej`, but I will abstain from describing this level of technicalities.

 Most of the code should be fairly readable on it's own.